benji300/joplin-commands/README.md

   - For example to display also in note toolbar

-### New Commands
+### Commands

-This plugin provides the new commands as described in the following chapters.
+This plugin provides the commands as described in the following chapters.

 - Column `Additional UI Locations` describes where the command can additionally be added to the UI
   - Whether the command is displayed or not can be set in the [user options](#user-options)